OpusCapita/react-showroom-client/README.md

 [See documentation here](./docs/embedded.md)

-**Need help to integrate it to your open-source project?
+**Need help with integration to your open-source project?
 Create an issue or contact [us](https://github.com/OpusCapitaBES/js-react-showroom-client#contributors)** :innocent:

 ## See also